Movatterモバイル変換

 WebSocket protocol client implementations try to detect whether theuser agent is configured to use a proxy when connecting to destination host and port, and if it is, usesHTTP CONNECT method to set up a persistent tunnel.

-While the WebSocket protocol itself is unaware of proxy servers and firewalls, it features an HTTP-compatible handshake, thus allowing HTTP servers to share their default HTTP and HTTPS ports (80 and 443 respectively) with a WebSocket gateway or server.
-The WebSocket protocol defines a ws:// and wss:// prefix to indicate a WebSocket and a WebSocket Secure connection respectively.
-Both schemes use anHTTP upgrade mechanism to upgrade to the WebSocket protocol.
+The WebSocket protocol is unaware of proxy servers and firewalls.
 Some proxy servers are transparent and work fine with WebSocket; others will prevent WebSocket from working correctly, causing the connection to fail.
 In some cases, additional proxy-server configuration may be required, and certain proxy servers may need to be upgraded to support WebSocket.

 If unencrypted WebSocket traffic flows through an explicit or a transparent proxy server without WebSockets support, the connection will likely fail.[98]